georgeliu95/TensorRT/samples/python/yolov3_onnx/README.md

 # Changelog
 August 2023
+- Removed support for Python versions < 3.8.
-- This sample was updated to support protobuf 3.20.3 for Python>=3.7
+- This sample was updated to support protobuf 3.20.3 for Python>=3.8
 - Update ONNX version support to 1.14.0

 March 2019